SimonCropp/Argon/docs/Linq/ToObjectComplex.md

 # Convert JSON to a Type

-This sample converts LINQ to JSON objects to .NET types using `Argon.Linq.JToken.ToObject<T>`.
+This sample converts LINQ to JSON objects to .NET types using `Argon.JToken.ToObject<T>`.

 <!-- snippet: ToObjectComplex -->
 <a id='snippet-toobjectcomplex'></a>